roc-lang/roc/crates/README.md

 ## `glue/` - `roc_glue`

-The `roc_glue` crate generates rust code to connect a Roc app with a rust platform.
-This tool is not necessary for writing a platform in another language, however, it's an added convenience for rust platform devs.
+The `roc_glue` crate generates code needed for platform hosts to communicate with Roc apps.
+This tool is not necessary for writing a platform in another language, however, it's a great convenience!
+Currently supports Rust platforms, and the plan is to support any language via a plugin model.

 ## `highlight/` - `roc_highlight`